agraef/apcmini/koala-sampler.md

 ## Requirements

 This program is implemented as a Pd patch, and includes the apcmini external which is written in Lua, so you'll need Pd (any recent version of vanilla [Pd](http://msp.ucsd.edu/software.html) or [Purr Data](https://agraef.github.io/purr-data/) will do) and Pd-Lua.
+(Pd-Lua 0.11.5 and later have been tested.)
 Purr Data comes with a suitable version of Pd-Lua included.
-When using vanilla Pd, get the latest Pd-Lua version from Deken, or directly from https://agraef.github.io/pd-lua/.
-(Pd-Lua 0.11.5 and later have been tested.)
+When using vanilla Pd, get the latest Pd-Lua version from Deken, or directly from https://agraef.github.io/pd-lua/; you'll also want to add `pdlua` to the startup libraries.
+Moreover, you need iemguts from Deken for the closebang object.

 For the patch to work, you need to set up a few MIDI connections between the APC mini and Pd on one side, and Pd and Koala on the other side.
 You'll also have to configure the MIDI mapping in Koala.
 This is described in the *Setup* section below.